 Pros: The EPW2123100’s stats are so overpowered when compared to others on this list that they hardly seem real: 3,100 PSI at 2.8 GPM, it doubles their power.
 Credit its .95-gallon gas engine, which turbocharges its power and is the choice of contractors around the U.S. We loved the brass-headed wand and easy-access, color-coded nozzle holder.

 Cons: This wheeled machine, at 76 pounds, is heavy, certainly.
 Either a strong back or a friend is required to pick it up.
-But even with this tick, it’s still remarkably small: Less than two feet cubed, it cuts a more lithe silhouette than others midway down this list.
+But even with this tick, it’s still remarkably small: Less than two feet cubed, it cuts a more lithe silhouette than many others on this list.

 The big daddy, the most powerful on this list, and made in the U.S., there’s a lot to love about the SIMPSON Cleaning MSH3125 MegaShot.
 And customers do: Almost 1,600 on Amazon love it, and so do we.